Who is Kannon?

 Take the Gurin Bus from Platform 8 at Takasaki Station.
 It takes about 20 minutes one-way.

 Usami Kannon - Usami (Shizuoka Prefecture)

 If you want off the beaten track, this is a great place to do it!
-Japan’s largest sitting Kannon is not only somewhat difficult to get to, but it’s also open only one day a week (Thursdays).
+Be warned, however, that Japan’s largest sitting Kannon has extremely limited opening days.
 But with a stunning and unique temple complex overlooking the sea, and a beautiful seated Kannon waiting, it is well worth the trip!

 It takes about two hours from Shinjuku Station to Usami Station, which can be found on the eastern side of the Izu Peninsula.
 There are no buses to the temple, so a taxi is your best bet.
 If there is no taxi at the station, there is a taxi station a short walk up the main thoroughfare from the station.
 Walking is possible, but requires an hour-long trek each way.
 You’ll pass shuttered mikan (basically Japanese tangerines) shops on the roadside, once brightly covered and plastered in signs, suggesting they used to be the pride of the area.
 As you get closer, the Kannon’s head will sink into the canopies; the next time you see her, she will be towering over you, at a height of 50 meters (about 164 feet).
 The complex costs ¥500 to enter.
 If being open only once a week wasn’t quirky enough, the first thing you’ll see when you arrive is a ship called the Anmaru, which has been refurbished as a family restaurant.
 Inside the temple, you’ll find the Seven Lucky Gods, hundreds of statues (including some from Tibet and Nepal), and various satellite temple buildings.
 The top of the complex offers a lovely view of the ocean and surroundings.